Forced organ harvesting from Falun Gong practitioners in China

 These reports cite a combination of statistical analysis, interviews with former prisoners, medical authorities and public security agents, as well as more circumstantial evidence, such as the rapid growth of organ transplantation industry in China after 1999, the short wait times for recipients, the low number of known donors, the large number of Falun Gong practitioners detained and persecuted, and the profits that can be made from selling organs.

-A 2006 report by a U.S. congressional research staffer questioned the credibility of Kilgour-Matas's first report and stated that American officials in China were unable to verify organ harvesting allegations at a hospital in Shenyang.
+A 2006 report from the US Congressional Research Service (CRS) questioned the credibility of Kilgour-Matas's first report and stated that American officials in China were unable to verify organ harvesting allegations at a hospital in Shenyang.
 Dissenters have cited the allegations' inconsistency with other data, rejection by lawyers representing Falun Gong practitioners, and implausibility of the numbers.

 The Chinese government has denied harvesting organs but admitted that executed prisoners were once used legally as well as illegally as a source of organs for transplantation.
 Its efforts to rely on voluntary donation exclusively have been met with skepticism.

-Since 2006 U.N.
+Since 2006, U.N.
 Special Rapporteurs have called on the Chinese government to account for the sources of organs used in transplant practices.
 Since 2013, the European Parliament and the United States House of Representatives have adopted resolutions expressing concerns over credible reports of forced organ harvesting from Falun Gong practitioners and calling to end the practice.
 In 2021 U.N. human rights experts expressed alarm over credible information that minority detainees in China may be subjected to involuntary medical tests intended for organ registries.
 Countries have taken or considered measures to deter their citizens from travelling to China to receive transplanted organs.